MarkPearlCoZa/Blog_General/_posts/2016-08-24-Platform-Manifesto-to-Platform-Principles.md

 ### Platform Principles

 Having a platform manifesto was a step in the right direction.
 It helped highlight what mindsets and approaches we needed to change.
 We are however moving on to a more strongly stanced document called our platform principles.

-### Principles
+Right now it goes as follows...

 - Always build functionality as independent re-usable services, accessible via an API
 - Always re-use or consume services via their API's